Walkathon: History

 The other walkathon organizers included Harvey Silver and a former priest named Jack Healey.
 On a stopover in England, when returning from the Peace Corps, they saw adults participating in sponsored walks to raise money for causes.
 Together with Bob Schumacher, who provided the public relations support, the first walkathons were held in the US, primarily with children walking, rather than adults.

 On 8 May 1971, the largest nationally coordinated walkathon up to that time saw over 150,000 American walkers on several dozen routes throughout the nation walk over 2 million miles, raising over $1.2m to fight hunger.
 These "Walks for Development" were coordinated by the American Freedom from Hunger Foundation.
 The largest 8 May walk was in Milwaukee, Wisconsin, with an estimated 20,000 walkers on a 31-mile route.
 Other large marches that day were in Indianapolis, Eugene, and Philadelphia.

 The concept immediately caught on with other groups, and many organizations soon adopted walkathons for fundraising.

-To date, the record for the world's largest recorded walkathon has been grabbed by the Iglesia ni Cristo, a religious organization based in the Philippines.
-This largest walk for a cause, which happened on 15 February 2014, was dubbed the Iglesia ni Cristo World Wide Walk For Those Affected by Typhoon Yolanda/Haiyan.
-It breaks two Guinness world records as the largest charity walk in a single venue (Manila, Philippines) with 175,000 participants, and the largest charity walk in 24 hours for multiple venues (from Christchurch, New Zealand to Hawaii, USA) with 519,521 participants.
+The record for the world's largest recorded walkathon was set by the Iglesia ni Cristo, a religious organization based in the Philippines.
+Taking place 15 February 2014, it was called the Iglesia ni Cristo World Wide Walk For Those Affected by Typhoon Yolanda/Haiyan.
+It broke two Guinness world records: largest charity walk in a single venue (Manila, Philippines) with 175,000 participants, and largest charity walk in 24 hours for multiple venues (from Christchurch, New Zealand to Hawaii, USA) with 519,521 participants.